FoxieGit/FoxieGit/README.md

 ## 🧠 About Foxie

-**Foxie** is a Brazilian software company focused on building modern enterprise systems, ERP platforms, automation tools, and AI-powered products.
+**Foxie®** is a Brazilian software company focused on building modern enterprise systems, ERP platforms, automation tools, and AI-powered products.

 Our ecosystem is designed to connect business operations, industrial intelligence, creative workflows, and scalable digital infrastructure.